Reopen News: MTA unveils safety measures, including bus barriers, PPE vending machine

 The new machines, part of a pilot program, will offer reusable face masks, gloves, hand sanitizer, and sanitizing wipes.

-"The national increase in COVID-19 cases shows how important it is for us to maintain vigilance on use of masks and other PPE," interim President of MTA New York City Transit Sarah Feinberg said.
+"The national increase in COVID-19 cases shows how important it is for us to maintain vigilance on use of masks and other PPE," Feinberg said.
 "We want to make it as easy as possible for customers who may not have masks to get them so they can ride the subway.
 Wearing a mask is the single most important thing our customers can do to protect themselves and those around them, and more than that, it's absolutely required to ride the system."

 The pilot program consists of 12 machines at these 10 locations: